21 Weeks Pregnant: The 21st Week Of Pregnancy

 Relax!
 This week will probably be one of the most enjoyable weeks of your pregnancy.
 Here is what you can expect during this week.

-Up until this point your baby’s length was measured from the crown of their head to the bottom of their rear end (CRL).
+Up until this point, your baby’s length was measured from the crown of the head to the bottom of the rear end (CRL).
 Now your baby’s length is measured from crown to heel (CHL).
-Your baby has grown to over 8 ½ inches (21.6 cm) long and weighs about 12 ounces (.34 kg).*
+Your baby has grown to over 8 ½ inches (21.6 cm) long and weighs about 12 ounces (.34 kg).

 You can reduce the likelihood of developing a UTI by doing a few things:

 - Drink 6-8 glasses of water each day and unsweetened cranberry juice regularly.

 - After urinating, wipe from the front toward the back.

 - Avoid wearing tight-fitting pants.